PBRjr/obsidian-eberron-notes/Misc Files/Statblocks.md

 *Actions*

 **Sting**: Melee Weapon Attack: +4 to hit, reach 5 ft., one target.
-Hit: 5 (1d4 + 2) piercing damage, and the target must make a DC 11 Constitution saving throw, taking 7 (2d6) poison damage on a failed save, or half as much damage on a successful one.
+Hit: 5 (1d4 + 2) piercing damage, and the target must make a DC 11 Constitution saving throw, becoming poisoned for 1 minute on a failed save.

 ## Kobolds
 ### Brains (Kobolt Dragonshield)